Last updated: Aug 31, 2023

 In addition, companies can game their EPS by changing their accounting policies.
 They can also manipulate their Adjusted EPS metrics based on what they decide is one-time or non-recurring.

-The EPS ratio is most useful when used along with other financial ratios like the price-to-earnings (P/E) ratio and the return-on-equity (ROE) ratio.
+The EPS ratio is most useful when used alongside other financial ratios like the price-to-earnings (P/E) ratio and the return-on-equity (ROE) ratio.

 Sign Up for FREE